material-motion/material-motion/concepts/runtimes.md

 If every instance of a Plan has its own executor, then velocity state would be created multiple times.
 Forces would be applied regardless of other Plans.
 The net result is a confusing physical simulation.

 What if each Plan is provided to a single executor?
 The executor now knows to create a single representation of velocity.
-It can also sum the two forces and apply them to the velocity in one step.
+It can sum both forces and apply them to the velocity in one step.

 ### Forwarding events to executors